COVID-19: Our Approach and Updates Learn More ›

-When we reopen this summer, everyone at CMH will be required to read and understand the policies and protocols we’ve put in place to mitigate the risk of transmitting COVID-19 and other communicable diseases.
+This summer, everyone at CMH is required to read and understand the policies and protocols we’ve put in place to mitigate the risk of transmitting COVID-19 and other communicable diseases.
 Please read everything on this page carefully, from top to bottom.

-These requirements apply to all guests and staff while travelling with CMH – on our coaches and helicopters, in our lodges, and while out hiking and climbing.
+These requirements apply to all guests and staff while travelling with CMH.

 Before You Travel to CMH

 All guests and staff members must review and agree to our Health & Hygiene Commitment prior to arrival – the commitment will be sent to you by email 14 days prior to your trip.
 If you are ill, please stay home!
 Before travelling to CMH, familiarize yourself with the symptoms of COVID-19 and limit your personal contacts in the 14 days leading up to your trip.

 Will CMH require staff and/or guests be fully vaccinated prior to joining a trip?

 Due to the various stages of vaccine rollouts globally coupled with evolving government restart plans, we are not currently in a position to mandate vaccines for our staff and guests.